Published by Carl Hedinger. Last Updated on February 29, 2024.

 Speaking of maps, this Sanderling Resort map will put things into a more visual perspective.

-The resort offers relative seclusion but remember that you’re always a quick drive from the main drag of Duck Road and the nearby Village of Corolla to the north.
+It’s the best of all the Duck North Carolina resorts, offering relative seclusion but still a quick drive from the main drag of Duck Road and the nearby Village of Corolla.
 That great location opens up the doors of this family-friendly resort to a veritable playground on all sides.

 Accommodations at The Sanderling Resort